Coconut in Tea: Dried Flakes, Oolong Blends and Allergens

 Taste and aroma in tea

 In tea blends coconut plays the role milk plays in a latte: dried coconut flakes give the infusion a soft, creamy sweetness and a rounder body.
-It flatters oolong — coconut oolong is a modern southern classic — and in caffeine-free floral blends it does quiet, essential work, binding bright flower and fruit notes into one smooth, dessert-like cup.
+It flatters oolong (coconut oolong is a modern southern classic), and in caffeine-free floral blends it quietly binds bright flower and fruit notes into one smooth, rounded cup.

 In the Chinese tradition